-Achieving an Alpha state of mind has profound health benefits for the body and mind, and life in general.
-So what’s not to know?
-This article sums up the Alpha state of mind, its benefits, the how-to, and things to be aware of.
+Achieving an alpha state of mind has profound benefits for helping you fulfil your goals and live without stress.
+So what’s there to know?
+This article sums up the alpha state of mind, its benefits, the how-to, and common questions, like ‘what does alpha state feel like’.

-Whether you believe in the law of attraction or not, alpha brain waves are real.
+Whether you believe in the law of attraction or not, alpha brain waves exist.
 An alpha wave is an “electrical rhythm of the brain with a frequency of approximately 8 to 13 cycles per second that is often associated with a state of wakeful relaxation”.¹

-Some people understand the alpha mind state as being in ‘Zen’.
+Some people refer to the alpha mind state as being in ‘Zen’.

 This is how I describe it: You are in the flow.
 You are in a state of calm and helpful thoughts flow freely.
 Some describe the alpha state as a light hypnotic state.
 You are awake but very relaxed.